buildpacks/rfcs/text/0000-pack-publish-buildpack.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-- What is the structure of the data in the Github Issue?
+- What other types of repository should we support?
+    - API?

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes

 None